TomKonig/blog/content/vibe-coding-your-dev-job/index.md

 +++

-title = "vibe coding probably isn’t coming for your dev job" description = “agentic AI is unlikely to replace developers any time soon, but marketing departments might be screwed"

-date = "2025-16-15T15:02:55+01:00"
-author = "Thomas"
-categories = [‘technology’,’AI’]
+title = "vibe coding probably is not coming for your dev job" description = “agentic AI is unlikely to replace developers any time soon, but marketing departments might be screwed" date = "2025-16-15T15:02:55+01:00" author = "Thomas" categories = [‘technology’,’AI’]